NIH-NICHD-Ecosystem/E1_Data-Repository-Finder/README.md

 - [Effort Documentation](#effort-documentation): details the scope of the effort, including:
     - [Use Cases Diagram](#use-cases-diagram) - use cases for the E1-Data Repository Finder effort and their relationships
     - [Use Cases and Origin User Stories](#use-cases-and-origin-user-stories) - overview of each use case, related actors, and their goals
+    - [Source](#source) - Open-source codebase for the DRF web-based tool
-    - [Documentation Files](#documentation-files) - files that can be downloaded for this project.
+    - [Documentation Files](#documentation-files) - documentation files that can be downloaded for this project

 <br/><br/>